openforis/sepal-doc/docs/source/team/style_guide.rst

 For longer entries, the list items are lower case and end with a semi-colon; the final entry should end with a semicolon and the word "and".

    **Example**

-   To open an account:
+   A variety of audiovisual equipment is available to staff members, including:

-   -   go to the website;
+   -    radios, for communicating between locations;
-   -   enter your credentials; and
+   -    televisions, for screening content; and
-   -   complete email verification.
+   -    cameras, for recording events.

 For entries that are complete sentences, the list items are sentence case and end with a full stop.

    **Example**

    Keep the following in mind:

    -   The transition of land cover over time provides important insights into how land characteristics have changed.